Iowa Monarch Conservation Consortium Strategic Goals and Operating Principles

 Partners of the Iowa Monarch Conservation Consortium have a presence regionally or nationally in monarch conservation, and/or in related habitat conservation efforts, and a commitment to meet the strategic goals of the Consortium.

+Voluntary gifts and general research support are welcomed from Members and Partners.
 While partners do not participate in Consortium decision-making, they will be invited to periodic meetings of the consortium to share information on topics of mutual interest.
 Consistent with the Consortium’s Operating Principles, the Consortium may decide to establish collaborative relationships with specific partners.